aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 If they are relevant, try fixing these issues by improving the programming practices or by reducing the size of the dataset.

-## Creating assignments - Ottergrader information
+## Creating assignments - Using ottergrader

 [Otter Grader](https://otter-grader.readthedocs.io/en/latest/) is a light-weight, modular open-source autograder developed by the Data Science Education Program at UC Berkeley.
 It is designed to grade Python and R assignments for classes at any scale by abstracting away the autograding internals in a way that is compatible with any instructor’s assignment distribution and collection pipeline.